 Another thing that can affect normal operation performance is what SAP version you run.
 If you run lower than SAP 9.2 we recommend moving to at least 9.2 as it has some new capabilities that make the impact of add-ons smaller (if they are optimized for what is called "Item Level Event Filter").

 Q: When I start my Boyum Add-on it takes a long time before it is ready to use?

-A: Before we talk about performance let us quickly have a look of the things that happen during a startup so we can talk from there.
-A startup include:
+A: Before we talk about performance let us quickly have a look at the things that happen during a startup so we can talk from there.
+A startup includes:

 - 1. Connection to the UI-API.

 - 4. Check that all user-defined tables and fields are there.